Codeligence Dev Agents¶

 - Dev AI Avatar – one persona, many skills; shows up across your stack with a single voice.

-- Open-source – free under AGPLv3; commercial license available for closed-source deployments & enterprise support.
+- Open-source – free under AGPLv3; commercial license available for closed-source deployments, enterprise support and more use cases.

 - LLM-flexible – works with major hosted or local models.

-- Ready now – 4 production agents live; more being ported from customer projects.
+- Ready now – 3 production agents live; more available in the enterprise edition.

 - Easily Customizable – Easily add more use cases or customizations by extending base classes and implementing protocols.